IRISH AID

 • Irish Aid is supporting farmers cooperatives in Ethiopia to produce quality, certified barley seed for distribution and sale.

-Backing provided by the Irish government has enabled Self Help Africa to become a leader in community-based seed production in the country.
+Backing provided by the Irish government, this project has enabled Self Help Africa to become a leader in community-based seed production in the country.
 The project has enhanced the skills, knowledge and organisational capacity of the farmers unions involved in the work.

 THE REACH OF IRISH AID